Blogs

 Many decades ago, perhaps no other festival attracted so many Kodavas as the Kakotuparambu namme (in picture) held in the month of December.
 The hillock served as the backdrop for the festival held at the adjoining temples of Kalabhairava and Mandhaka.

-I was told the festival attracted huge Kodava crowds those days, mainly to look for prospective grooms and brides.
+I was told the festival attracted huge Kodava crowds several decades ago, mainly to look for prospective grooms and brides.
 Since the concept of ‘love marriages’ were unheard of and there was no practice of girl and boy meeting each other prior to marriage, the namme came in handy to look for suitable partners to be followed by matrimonial talks.

 As I studied at Kakotuparambu school during my childhood, the namme is still etched in my memory.
 For children, clusters of sugarcane sold on the hillock during the festivities was the main attraction.